 Natural gas is used for fuel in vehicles, including airport shuttles, school buses, taxis, and transit buses.

 You can be exposed to natural gas at home if you use natural gas in your heating furnace, stove, water heater, or clothes dryer.
 You can be exposed if you use appliances or lighting that runs on natural gas.
-How can natural gas affect my health?

 You can be exposed to natural gas at work if you work in a natural gas-fired electric power plant, a waste treatment or incineration plant, a restaurant with natural gas stoves, a glass melting facility, or combined heat and power plant.
 You can be exposed if you work in industries that involve pulp and paper, metals, chemicals, petroleum refining, stone, clay, glass, plastic, and food processing.